Insights

 Australia has an ongoing credit gap that appears to have grown, especially since the sudden changes and the environment seen in the pandemic.

 Today, many Australians have realised that banks and other traditional money lenders are not as enthusiastic about relinquishing their money easily.
-Lengthy investigative assessments and due diligence pertaining to the risk level of the borrower are common and while few Australians have a low risk profile, banks still engage in overly exhaustive processes and often reject loan applications despite a borrower’s ability to reimburse the credit.
+Lengthy investigative assessments and due diligence pertaining to the risk level of the borrower are common and while few Australians have a low risk profile, banks still engage in overly exhaustive processes and often reject loan applications despite a borrower’s ability to repay the credit.

 Conditions and Relevant Factors